BerndiVader/MythicMobsExtension/README.md

 		eyedir = true/false(default) If eyedir is used.
 The projectile do not need a target.
-It will be shoot in the entities look direction. targetable = true/false(default) Create a metadata on the object called "nottargetable" useful for to exclude the entity from targeters. pspin = value(0 default) If there is a value != 0 the pobject will be spinned at value speed.
+It will be shoot in the entities look direction. targetable = true/false(default) Create a metadata on the object called "nottargetable" useful for to exclude the entity from targeters. pspin = value(0 default) If there is a value != 0 the pobject will be spinned at value speed. invis = true/false(default) if invisible will be applied to the pobject

 	### MythicOrbitalProjectile:
 		Summon a orbital object on the targeted entity.
 Do not work on locations.
 The owner of the orbital projectile will be set to its caster.
 See the example who to use it.